Last Updated on 1 year by Francesca Egay

 To make your life easier, you can run the page using the Website Analyzer to view its score based on different SEO factors.

-One of the drawbacks of Rankwatch is the inability to view the backlinks of pages you are not tracking, especially your competitor’s.
-Since backlinks are the big SEO factor, you need to use a separate tool to check out the link profile of the pages outranking yours on search results.
+One of the drawbacks of Rankwatch is the inability to view the backlinks of pages you are not tracking, especially your competitors.
+Since backlinks are the significant SEO factor, you need to use a separate tool to check out the link profile of the pages outranking yours on search results.

-You can also sign up and log in to an SEMrush account to view the backlinks of the competitor page.
+You can also sign up and log in to a SEMrush account to view the backlinks of the competitor page.

 Once you have the list of pages with backlinks to your competitors, you can devise a way to poach their backlinks and increase your search rankings.